vinuthanarayan217/hyde/_posts/2016-9-15-first-post.md

 In the implemented solution, we have used the K-Means clustering ML algorithm for behavior based anomaly detection.
 It involves following steps.
 1) Initialize K Centroids Randomly.
-2) Data Assignment Step: Assign each flow object to the group that has the closest centroid.
+**2) Data Assignment Step:** Assign each flow object to the group that has the closest centroid.

   *  If ci is the collection of centroids in set C, then each data point x is assigned to a cluster based on